h8liu-archives/d8/notes.md

 # todo

-- handling message unpack error properly (especially when id is ...)
+- name server cache
-- mark offline zone servers (mark last unreachable time)
+- better handling on message unpack error (especially when id is ...)
-- concurrent crawling
+- mark offline zone servers (save last unreachable time)
-- save in sqlite3
+- save in sqlite3 and other output devices